Marie-Claire Arrieta, Ph.D

 Originally trained as a medical microbiologist in San José, Costa Rica, Claire moved to Canada to pursue graduate studies.
 She completed M.Sc and PhD programs at the University of Alberta in Edmonton, Alberta.
 Her doctoral work explored the role of intestinal permeability (leaky gut) in the pathogenesis of inflammatory bowel disease.
 Through her work, she became very interested in the concept of the gut as the engine of diseases that occur in organs far away from the gut.
 Following this, she completed a postdoctoral fellowship in the laboratory of Dr. Brett Finlay's, a prominent molecular microbiologist that has pioneered many studies in the field of the human microbiome.
 During her postdoctoral stay, Claire studied the relationship between the gut microbiome, the gut's immune system and asthma, a disease of the lungs.
 Besides her time spent in research, Claire is also very interested in science communication to the public.
 She has written one public book (Let Them Eat Dirt), and is currently working on a second book (a children's book), as well as on a documentary film project.

 Isabelle is a postdoctoral fellow specialized in microbial ecology, community ecology, bioinformatics, and biostatistics.
-She recently was awarded the Alberta Children's Hospital Research Institute Postdoctoral Fellowship Excellence Award as well as the Cumming School of Medicine Postdoctoral Scholarship.
+She was awarded the Alberta Children's Hospital Research Institute Postdoctoral Fellowship Excellence Award as well as the Cumming School of Medicine Postdoctoral Scholarship in 2017 and 2018.
 She holds a Ph.D. in Biology (2012-2017) from the Université of Québec à Montréal (UQAM) for which she obtained a mention of excellence as well as the award for best student research in 2016 at UQAM.
 She also holds a Master in Ecology and Diversity Management (2010-2011) from the Universitat Autonoma de Barcelona and completed all the class training of a Master in Statistics from the Polytecnica de Catalunya (2011-2012).
 Her interests range from host-microbe interactions to statistics, from plant to microbial ecology, from functional ecology to community dynamics, and coding.
 She is also a Software Carpentry and Data Carpentry instructor since 2014.

 Erik van Tilburg Bernardes, M.Sc